osrf/gazebo_tutorials/custom_messages/tutorial.md

 ## Build and Deploy ##

-First, you will need to intall protobuf-compiler.
+First, you will need to install a dependency package, protobuf-compiler.

 ~~~
 sudo apt-get install protobuf-compiler